iOS: Unable to update or restore

 - Automatically goes into recovery mode after having an issue while installing an update or performing a regular restore.

 If your iPhone, iPad, or iPod touch is already showing the "Connect to iTunes" screen, please go to step 5.

 - Connect your USB cable to your computer but not to the iPhone, iPad, or iPod touch until step 3.

 - Turn off the device: Press and hold the Sleep/Wake button for a few seconds until the red slider appears, then slide the slider.
 Wait for the device to turn off.

 - If you cannot turn off the device using the slider, press and hold the Sleep/Wake and Home buttons at the same time.
 When the device turns off, release the Sleep/Wake and Home buttons.

-- While pressing and holding the Home button, reconnect the USB cable to the device.
+- While pressing and holding the Home button down, connect the USB cable to the iPhone, iPad, or iPod touch.
 The device should turn on.

 - Use iTunes to restore the device.

 Note: When using recovery mode, you can only restore the device.
 All user content on the device will be erased, but if you had previously synced with iTunes on this computer, you can restore from a previous backup.